GonczarM/port/README.md

 * CSS
 * JAVASCRIPT

-INTRO ANIMATION
+ANIMATION - ASSISTANCE

-* This video was my resourse for the small intro annimation at the beggining of my portfolio.
+* This video was my resourse for annimatios used.
 Made me also understand some foreign concepts better.
-Thanks Conor Bailey
+Thanks Conor Bailey!

 https://www.youtube.com/watch?v=2ak37WrbSDg

 TASK LEFT TO COMPLETE FOR MVP:

 * STYLE THE GO BACK BUTTON ON THE WEBSITE -- DONE!
-* 2 MORE JAVASCRIPT INTERACTIONS FOR THE SITE GUEST -- (1 COMPLETED)
+* 2 MORE JAVASCRIPT INTERACTIONS FOR THE SITE GUEST -- DONE!
-* MAKE ABOUT ME PAGE MOBILE RESPONSIVE -- ONLY ABOUT ME PAGE LEFT!
+* MAKE ABOUT ME PAGE MOBILE RESPONSIVE -- DONE!

 ADDTIONAL ADD ONS:

 * FIGURE OUT ANOTHER STYLE FOR PAGE -- DONE
-* ADD A SECOND ANNIMATION FOR WEBSITE
+* ADD A SECOND ANNIMATION FOR WEBSITE -- DONE!
 * ADD SOMETHING TO PROJECTS PAGE